Authorities announce 2nd coronavirus death in US

 In Oregon, the state Health Authority said Sunday that a second person in the state tested positive for the virus.
 The person is an adult in household contact with the first Oregonian to test positive and does not need medical attention, the authority said.

-Elsewhere, authorities announced Sunday a third case in Illinois and Rhode Island and New York’s first cases as worried Americans swarmed stores to stock up on basic goods such as bottled water, canned foods and toilet paper.
+Elsewhere, authorities announced Sunday a third case in Illinois, a second in Rhode Island and a first case in New York as worried Americans swarmed stores to stock up on basic goods such as bottled water, canned foods and toilet paper.

+The patients in Rhode Island were on a school trip to Italy together in February.
+A third person from the trip is being tested, and the school is shutting down for the week.

-The hospitalized patient in Rhode Island is a man in his 40s who had traveled to Italy in February.
-New York confirmed Sunday that a woman in her late 30s contracted the virus while traveling in Iran.
-The patient is not in serious condition.
-She has respiratory symptoms and has been in a controlled situation since arriving in New York, according to a statement from the governor’s office.
+In New York, officials confirmed Sunday that a woman in her late 30s contracted the virus while traveling in Iran.
+She has been quarantined to her home in Manhattan.

+The Centers for Disease Control and Prevention said Sunday that it was retesting someone in San Antonio, Texas, who had been released from isolation Saturday but later returned after a lab test was “weakly positive.”
+The patient had been treated a local medical facility for several weeks after returning from Wuhan, China.
+The agency said the patient had met the criteria for release and was asymptomatic.
+Bexar County Judge Nelson Wolff told the San Antonio Express-News that the patient was a woman who had come into contact with around a dozen people at a hotel.
+Both Wolff and San Antonio Mayor Ron Nirenberg expressed concerns over the patient’s initial release in a statement.

 As the fallout continued, Vice President Mike Pence and Health and Human Services Secretary Alex Azar sought to reassure the American public that the federal government is working to make sure state and local authorities are able to test for the virus.
 Both said during a round of TV talk show appearances Sunday that thousands more testing kits had been distributed to state and local officials, with thousands more to come.

-Note: This story has been corrected to reflect that the hospitalized patient in Rhode Island is a man, not a woman, who traveled to Italy in February.